-Polling booths/ballot box Checked Are the ballot box(es) placed immediately adjacent to the Presiding Officer?
-Are the ballot box(es) correctly sealed?
-Can a wheelchair user gain easy access to the ballot box(es)?
+Polling booths/ballot box Checked Is the ballot box placed immediately adjacent to the Presiding Officer?
+Is the ballot box correctly sealed?
+Can a wheelchair user gain easy access to the ballot box?
 Can a wheelchair user gain easy access to the polling booth?
 Are polling booths correctly erected and in such a position so as to make best use of the lights and natural light?
 Have you ensured that polling booths are positioned so that people outside cannot see how voters are marking their ballot papers?
 Are the polling booths arranged to ensure electors are able to cast their vote in private and without influence from people inside the polling station?
 Can the Presiding Officer and Poll Clerk observe them clearly?
 Are pens/pencils available in each booth and any pencils sharpened?
 Is the string attached to the pens/pencils long enough for the size of ballot papers and to accommodate both right-handed and left-handed voters?
 Large-print display and hand-held sample ballot paper Is the large-print ballot paper displayed so it is clearly visible to all voters?
 Is the large-print hand-held ballot paper available and visible to voters?
 Equipment to assist disabled voters Is the tactile template available and in full view?
 Is the magnifier(s) available and in full view?
 Is the pencil grip(s) available and in full view?
 Do all staff know how to use them?
 Ballot papers Are the ballot papers the correct ones for the polling station and are they numbered correctly and stacked in order?

-Corresponding number list Are the ballot paper numbers on the corresponding number list(s) printed in numerical order?
-Do the ballot paper numbers printed on the corresponding number list(s) match those on the ballot papers?
-Electoral Register Do you have the correct register for your polling station and does it include the expected number of electors?
-Voter ID paperwork Do you have the BPRL for your polling station ready to be completed whenever needed during polling day?
-Do you have the VIDEF notes sheet for your polling station ready to be completed whenever needed during polling day? (if provided by the Local Returning Officer) Postal vote paperwork Do you have the postal vote return forms ready to be completed whenever needed during polling day?
-Badges identifying polling station staff Are the badges provided to identify polling station staff and highlight they can be approached by voters for assistance being worn by all polling station staff?
+Corresponding number list Are the ballot paper numbers on the corresponding number list printed in numerical order?
+Do the ballot paper numbers printed on the corresponding number list match those on the ballot papers?

+Electoral Register

+Do you have the correct register for your polling station and does it include the expected number of electors?

+Voter ID paperwork

+Do you have the VIDEF notes sheet for your polling station ready to be completed whenever needed during polling day?

+Do you have the BPRL for your polling station ready to be completed whenever needed during polling day?

+Badges identifying polling station staff

+Are the badges provided to identify polling station staff and highlight they can be approached by voters for assistance being worn by all polling station staff?

+\square